uazo/cromite/docs/FEATURES.md

 - Allows the use of the api DocumentPiP only with the content setting popup allowed (https://wicg.github.io/document-picture-in-picture/#privacy-considerations)
 - Multi-Screen Window Placement API fix (screen.isExtended)
 - Disable Posture API by default (https://github.com/w3c/device-posture/blob/gh-pages/security-privacy-self-assessment.md)
+- Disables the ability to retrieve the user-set caret blink setting.
+- Disables the ability to retrieve the actual screen frame rate
 - (ANDROID) Do not follow night mode for dark mode preference when theme is set to system default
 - (DESKTOP) Enable HighEfficiencyMode by default
 - (DESKTOP) Enable percent based scrolling for mousewheel